Ancient Roman units of measurement: Years

 The complicated Roman calendar was replaced by the Julian calendar in 45 BC.
 In the Julian calendar, an ordinary year is 365 days long, and a leap year is 366 days long.
 Between 45 BC and AD 1, leap years occurred at irregular intervals.
 Starting in AD 4, leap years occurred regularly every four years.
 Year numbers were rarely used; rather, the year was specified by naming the Roman consuls for that year.
 (As consuls' terms latterly ran from January to December, this eventually caused January, rather than March, to be considered the start of the year.)
 When a year number was required, the Greek Olympiads were used, or the count of years since the founding of Rome, "ab urbe condita" in 753 BC.
-In the Middle Ages, the year numbering was changed to the Anno Domini count.
+In the Middle Ages, the year numbering was changed to the Anno Domini count, based on the supposed birth year of Jesus.

-The calendar used in most of the modern world, the Gregorian calendar, differs from the Julian calendar in that it skips three leap years every four centuries to more closely approximate the length of the tropical year.
+The calendar used in most of the modern world, the Gregorian calendar, differs from the Julian calendar in that it skips three leap years every four centuries (i.e. 97 leap years in every 400) to more closely approximate the length of the tropical year.

 Weeks

 The Romans grouped days into an eight-day cycle called the nundinae, with every eighth day being a market day.

 Independent of the nundinae, astrologers kept a seven-day cycle called a hebdomas where each day corresponded to one of the seven classical planets, with the first day of the week being Saturn-day, followed by Sun-day, Moon-day, Mars-day, Mercury-day, Jupiter-day, and lastly Venus-day.
 Each astrological day was reckoned to begin at sunrise.
-The Jews also use a seven-day week, which began Saturday evening.
+The Jews also used a seven-day week, which began Saturday evening.
 The seventh day of the week they called Sabbath; the other days they numbered rather than named, except for Friday, which could be called either the Parasceve or the sixth day.
 Each Jewish day begins at sunset.
 Christians followed the Jewish seven-day week, except that they commonly called the first day of the week the Dominica, or the Lord's day.
-In 321, Constantine the Great gave his subjects every Sunday off in honor of his family's tutelary deity, the Unconquered Sun, thus cementing the seven-day week into Roman civil society.
+In 321, Constantine the Great gave his subjects every Sunday off, thus cementing the seven-day week into Roman civil society.